 The Scotsman's Pack is located in the beautiful gritstone village of Hathersage in the Peak District National Park.

 Our traditional listed pub building features a welcoming bar area, two seated dining rooms and a bar-side room, where four-legged friends are welcome and we host private functions.
 Accommodation is available in our five private en-suite rooms upstairs.
+All of our interior areas have been refurbished during summer 2020.

 In warmer months visitors can also enjoy al fresco drinking and dining on our patio area - a picturesque, relaxing sun trap next to a bubbling trout stream.